 Delivery Services / Ordering Platforms

-- Order compliant bags to have them in place by November 1.
+- Reusable plastic bags need to be compliant with the law.
 View the bag specifications and sources for compliant bags.

 - Eating establishments that fail to comply with any elements of the ordinance are subject to fines ranging from $100 to $1,000 depending on the nature and severity of the violation.